Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

 I used the camera calibration matrix and distortion coefficients to undistort the highway driving images.
-The contrast with the orginal image is as follows:
+The contrast with the original image is as follows:

 ![alt text][image2]